 Q. What snacks should I give my baby?

 ‘Babies under 12 months don’t need snacks because milk is still their go-to extra,’ says Charlotte.
-‘But if you’re out-and-about and need to give her something, try a piece of banana, some veggie sticks or a sugar-free, homemade oatcake.’
+‘But if you’re out-and-about and need to give her something, try some fruit and vegetable sticks or a sugar-free, homemade oatcake.’

 Q. Why does my baby keep spitting out his food?

 ‘Babies often go through a phase of spitting out their food,’ say Charlotte.
 ‘That can happen in the stage when she’s learning how to move food around in her mouth – some of it comes out because she hasn’t got the hang of it yet.
 It can also be a behavioural thing – she spits out food and it gets a reaction from you, so she tries it again to get more attention.
 The best thing you can do is to not draw attention to the spitting out and to eat with your baby, so she sees how meal time should be done!’